-This carriage is attached to the rear of the train and has huge windows looking out over the scenic views.
+This carriage attaches to the rear of the train with huge windows looking out over the scenic views.
 It doesn’t have air-con, but the windows open so it doesn’t get stuffy, and you can hang out to get some great photos.
 You will be travelling backwards on this carriage, so that might be something to consider if you get travel sick.

 First-class air-conditioned car

-As you’d expect, these are the most comfortable carriages with leather seats and air conditioning.
-AC means that the windows do not open, unlike in the other carriages.
-You will be given an assigned seat with your ticket.
-An inspector mans doors and usually, the walkways between lower carriages are closed off to keep people out.
+As expected, these are the most comfortable carriages with leather seats and air conditioning.
+AC means that the windows do not open, unlike the other carriages.
+They will assign a seat with your ticket.
+An inspector man’s doors and usually, the walkways between lower carriages are closed off to keep people out.

-One of my favourite things about travelling on this journey was hanging out the doors and out the windows taking amazing photographs, which you can’t do in first class.
-I feel like you might be a little removed from the experience if you travel on this carriage, but that’s just from reading reviews online.
+One of my favourite things about travelling on this journey was hanging out the doors and the windows and taking amazing photographs, which you can’t do in first class.
+You might be a little removed from the experience if you travel on this carriage, but that’s just from reading reviews online.

 Second Class / Third Class

 Second and third-class carriages are not air-conditioned, so all the windows and doors are wide open for the entire journey.
 As you’d imagine, there is a difference in standard as you go down in ticket class.
-Seats are slightly less comfortable and less spacious as you move down to third class.
-There is less room to move around, and standing tickets are available, so the aisles will be crowded.
+Seats are slightly less comfortable and less spacious as you move to third class.
+Generally, there will be less room to move around, and with standing tickets available here, the aisles may be crowded.

-Second and third-class travel is split into two carriages – reserved and unreserved.
+Second and third-class travel will be split into two carriages – reserved and unreserved.

 Reserved vs Unreserved Seats

 Reserved tickets must be booked in advance, and you will be assigned a seat in the carriage.
-There will be an inspector on the door that checks tickets, and nobody who doesn’t have a seat in the carriage is allowed in.
+There will be an inspector on the door who checks tickets, and nobody who doesn’t have a seat in the carriage will be allowed in.
 This will allow you much more room to put your stuff and make it more secure.

-Unreserved tickets can be bought at the station, sometimes on the day of travel, and you will not get assigned a seat on these carriages, so you may have to stand.
-There are many unreserved tickets sold, so there is a lot of competition for seats, and even if you do get one, the carriage will likely be packed with people, and you won’t have much space to put your stuff.
+You can buy unreserved tickets at the station, sometimes on the day of travel.
+They will not assign you a seat on these carriages, so as a result, you may have to stand.
+There are always many unreserved tickets sold, so competition for seats is high.
+If you get a seat, the carriage will likely be packed with people, and you won’t have much space to put your stuff.

 In our reserved carriage, we could move around, take pictures from different windows, and walk outside to hang out the doors and watch the views.
-On an unreserved carriage, you don’t have that freedom of movement – you’d be lucky if you got up to go to the bathroom and still had your seat when you came back (or had a seat in the first place)!
+On an unreserved carriage, you don’t have that freedom of movement.
+You’d be lucky if you got up to go to the bathroom and still had your seat when you returned (or had a seat in the first place)!